Skip to main content

 OSCAR POLK as ‘PORK’ | GONE WITH THE WIND (1939) Photo

-The studio has printed on back some descriptive text, labeling his character as “FAITHFUL AND TRUE”.
+The studio has printed on verso some descriptive text, labeling his character as “faithful and true”.